This passage occurs in the Revised Common Lectionary, Year A, most recently Aug 23, 2020.

 If you want to go even further, you can study more about what worship of Pan actually entailed, but now we have an adult only sermon.

 υιος του ανθροπος (Son of Man 16:13).
 As Christians we instantly recognize this title to refer to Jesus.
 In fact, we often look at this title as one that uplifts Jesus as the pinnacle of humanity.
-That he was a pinnacle is not arguable; but what the pinnacle entails is up for debate!
-In the Old Testament, this particular title for an individual or humanity seems to suggest humanities weakness:
+That he was the pinnacle of humanity is not arguable; but what exactly does this mean?
+In the Old Testament, this particular title for an individual or humanity seems to suggest humanity's weakness:

 - What is man that you are mindful of him, the son of man that you care for him?
 (Psalm 8:4; See also Psalm 144:3)